ICOS-Carbon-Portal/pylib/docs/index.md

 required.

-However, it should be recognized that **icoscp_core**, though making possible to achieve with little code things that were previously impossible or lengthy with **icoscp**, is a somewhat lower-level library.
+However, it should be recognized that **icoscp_core**, though making possible with little code to achieve results that were previously impossible or lengthy with **icoscp**, is a somewhat lower-level library.
 Notably, **icoscp_core** does not depend on **pandas** library, which means the developers who want to work with pandas DataFrames, may need to take one extra step (albeit short and